 The instruments are phase 1 of a broader review of the security provisions in the Telecommunications Act, which we’ll be undertaking with Home Affairs.

 The broader reforms will bring other provisions contained in the SOCI Act, such as the all hazards risk management program, into the Telecommunications Act.
-It will ensure the regulation of telecommunication security through the Act continues to be fit for purpose.
+It will ensure the regulation of telecommunication security through the Telecommunications Act continues to be fit for purpose.

 Together with Home Affairs, we’ll consult with industry and the community on these reforms in due course.